 Chen YH, Yeh CJ, Jong GP.
 Association of overtime work and obesity with needle stick and sharp injuries in medical practice.
 World J Clin Cases 2021; In press

-Core Tip: Needle stick and sharp injuries (NSIs) are complex multifactorial processes that are commonly observed in physical, psychological, and environmental fields.
-Therefore, preventing NSIs in medical personnels remains a critical health issue.
-To further reduce the risk of needle stick and sharp injuries, other factors affecting the incidence of NSIs, such as medical specialty and body weight, should be analyzed.
-This study aimed to investigate whether overtime work and obesity increase the risk of needle stick and sharp injuries.
-This study also aimed to provide insights into the development of more effective prevention plans for needle stick and sharp injuries.
-To the best of our knowledge, this finding has never been reported.
+Core tip: Needle stick and sharp injuries (NSIs) are complex multifactorial processes that are commonly observed in physical, psychological, and environmental fields.
+Therefore, preventing NSIs in medical personnel remains a critical health issue.
+To reduce the risk of NSIs, other factors affecting their incidence, such as medical specialty and body weight, should be analyzed.
+We investigated whether overtime and obesity increase the risk of NSIs.
+We also aimed to provide insights into the development of more effective prevention plans for NSIs.
+To the best of our knowledge, these findings have never been reported.

 INTRODUCTION

-Needlestick and sharps injury (NSI) carries the risk of various infections, such as hepatitis B, hepatitis C, and human immunodeficiency virus (HIV) infections[1,2].
-In 2000, occupational exposure to percutaneous injuries caused by medical personnel has resulted in 16 000 cases of hepatitis C, 66 000 cases of hepatitis B, and 1000 cases of HIV worldwide[3].
+Needlestick and sharp injuries (NSIs) carry the risk of various infections, such as hepatitis B, hepatitis C, and human immunodeficiency virus (HIV) infections[1,2].
+In 2000, occupational exposure to percutaneous injuries caused by medical personnel resulted in 16 000 cases of hepatitis C, 66 000 cases of hepatitis B, and 1000 cases of HIV worldwide[3].
 The mean number of NSIs per 100 occupied beds per year was 4.8–7.6 from 2009 to 2011 in Japan[4].
-Poor organizational climate and high workloads are associated with NSI and near-misses in nurses[5]; however, the incidence of NSI remains higher among doctors, commonly due to stress or overwork, followed by careless attitude[6].
+Poor organizational climate and high workloads are associated with NSIs and near-misses in nurses[5]; however, the incidence of NSIs remains higher among doctors, commonly due to stress or overwork, followed by careless attitude[6].
 This careless attitude can be effectively reduced by providing preventive education[7-10] and supplying protective equipment for procedures such as intravenous access or blood draws[5].
-Some occupational factors, such as long working hours and overtime, can increase the risk of NSI among medical personnel[11,12]; the risk of work-related injuries due to overtime has also been observed in other occupations[13].
+Some occupational factors, such as long working hours and overtime, can increase the risk of NSIs among medical personnel[11,12]; the risk of work-related injuries due to overtime has also been observed in other occupations[13].
 According to the Survey of Occupational Injuries and Illnesses compiled by the United States Department of Labor, overtime work increased the injury hazard rate by 61%.
 In particular, the injury hazard rate was increased by 37% and 23% for work that lasted more than 12 h daily and 60 h, respectively, per week[13].
 To ensure that medical services are promptly delivered, medical personnel routinely extend their working hours in cases of personnel shortage or sudden spikes in demand at the medical site.
 In Taiwanese hospitals, medical personnel working overtime mainly comprise doctors, 40% of whom work more than 60 h per week.
 In particular, 97% and 83% of doctors in medical centers and regional hospitals, respectively, work overtime[14].

 Obesity has been significantly associated with diseases such as type 2 diabetes, cardiovascular diseases, and several forms of cancer[15] and occupational injuries[16].
 Occupational injuries caused by obesity generally comprise sprains, strains, lower limb injuries, and falls[17].
 However, a study found no significant relationship between obesity and contact with sharp material agents without adjusting for medical specialty and overtime work[16].
-Male health workers were found to be 10 times more likely than female health workers to encounter NSI[18].
+Male health workers were found to be 10 times more likely than female health workers to encounter NSIs[18].
 Furthermore, low work experience was associated with high NSI incidence among nurses[9], and resident doctors (RDs) have a higher incidence of NSIs than do attending physicians (APs)[19].
 NSI incidence among doctors differed from that among nurses[7], and RDs had a higher incidence than APs and nurses[19].